Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Separating a pair of faces

-One of the main ingredients of Fakcharoenphol and Rao (Section~3.2.2 and~3.2.2~\cite{FR06}) is the implementation of Dijkstra algorithm that executed on a piece $P$ runs in time $O((|\partial P|+|P|)\log^2 |P|)$.
-This allows us to emulate Reif's algorithm in time $O((|\partial P_R|+|P_R|) \log^3 |P_R|)$.
-In order to attain this running time, we must deal with the following peculiarities: \begin{itemize} \item $X$ is not contained entirely in $P_R$.
-For a vertex $x \in X$ that is outside $P_R$, we will compute $C_x$ by composing distances in $\extDDG$ and $\intDDG$ between restricted pairs of boundary vertices of $P_R$.
+We cannot afford to work in $G$ or $G_X$ and wish to find shortest paths by using the precomputed distances in the dense distance graphs using the adaptation of Dijkstra's algorithm to these dense distance graphs developed by Fakcharonphol and Rao, FR-Dijkstra.
+In order to make use of FR-Dijkstra and the precomputed distances, we must deal with the following peculiarities: \begin{itemize} \item $\extDDG$ corresponds to distances in $G$, not $G_X$.
+We compute modified dense distance graphs to account for this in Section~\ref{sec:modify-dense-dist}. \item For a vertex $x \in X \cap P_R$, $C_x$ may not be contained by $P_R$.
+We call such cycles \emph{internal cycles}.
+We show how to find these cycles in Section~\ref{sec:find-intern-cycl}. \item $X$ is not contained entirely in $P_R$.
+For a vertex $x \in X\setminus P_R$, we will compute $C_x$ by composing distances in $\extDDG$ and $\intDDG$ between restricted pairs of boundary vertices of $P_R$.
 We call such cycles \emph{external cycles}.
-We show how to find these cycles in Section~\ref{sec:find-extern-cycl}. \item For vertices $x \in X$ that are inside $P_R$, $C_x$ may not be contained by $P_R$.
-We find $C_x$ by first modifying $\extDDG$ to disallow paths from crossing $X$.
-We call such cycles \emph{internal cycles}.
-We show how to find these cycles in Section~\ref{sec:find-intern-cycl}. \item $\extDDG$ corresponds to distance in $G$, not $G_X$.
-We compute modified dense distance graphs to account for this in Section~\ref{sec:modify-dense-dist}. \end{itemize} We can compute $X$ with using Dijkstra in $O((|\partial P_R| + |P_R|)\log^2|P_R|)$ time.
-In the next two sections we show how to find all the internal cycles and external cycles in time $O((|\partial P_R|+|P_R|) \log^3 |P_R|)$ time.
+We show how to find these cycles in Section~\ref{sec:find-extern-cycl}. \end{itemize} Internal and external cycles are illustrated in Figure~\ref{fig:min-separating-cycle}.
 The minimum length cycle over all internal and external cycles is the minimum $fg$-separating cycle in $G$.